mitchgill16/AFL_Data/README.md

 How to run the project.

 1. Clone the repository
-2. cd into the main folder (django_AFL_ML)
+2. cd into the main folder (AFL_ML)
 3. Install the python packages required in a conda environment from requirements.txt

-      .a This might take a little bit as since I've been experimenting with a lot of random things during the development the packages built up
+      .a This might take a little bit as since I've been experimenting with a lot of random things during the development and this casued the packages to build up
 4. Make sure R is installed and the tidyverse packages have been installed.

       .a along with the fitzRoy R package available here: https://github.com/jimmyday12/fitzRoy